 JAMES H. QUILLEN VETERANS AFFAIRS MEDICAL CENTER

-Stephen Culbertson is the Secretary for the ACOS/Education.
-This is your first stop for turning in paperwork, fingerprinting , ID Cards, turning in annual training certificates, or any other questions you might have in reference to the VA.
+Stephen Culbertson is the Secretary for the Associate Chief of Staff for Education (ACOS/E).
+His office is your first stop for turning in paperwork, fingerprinting, ID Cards, TMS access, turning in annual training (MTT) certificates, reporting a lost or stolen PIV card, initiation of reactivation of computer access or any other questions you might have reference to the VA.
 Stephen can be reached at (423) 926-1171 ext.
 7314.